← All posts

 That volume, combined with the consistency of the setup, turned out to be a kind of research instrument.
 When you photograph enough people using the same lights, same camera position, same software-controlled process, the patterns separate themselves from the noise.
 What makes a headshot work and what makes it fail stop being opinions and start being observations you can't un-see.

 This is the framework that emerged.
-We published it because it's also the framework our AI was trained on — and understanding it is the best way to explain why AI Headshots produces the results it produces, and why the rest of the AI headshot category often doesn't.
+We published it because it is also the framework AI Headshots was designed around — and understanding it is the best way to explain why AI Headshots produces the results it produces, and why the rest of the AI headshot category often doesn't.

 Why this study exists